sebas77/Svelto.ECS/README.md

 learn more about svelto on the Wiki page: https://github.com/sebas77/Svelto.ECS/wiki

-## Why using Svelto.ECS with Unity?
+## Svelto.ECS philosophy
 Svelto.ECS wasn't born just from the needs of a large team, but also as a result of years of reasoning behind software engineering applied to game development.
-Svelto.ECS hasn't been written just to develop faster code, it has been designed to help develop better code.
+Svelto.ECS hasn't been created just to write faster code, it has been designed to help developing better code.
 Performance gains is just one of the benefits in using Svelto.ECS, as ECS is a great way to write cache-friendly code.
-Svelto.ECS has been developed with the idea of ECS being a paradigm and not just a pattern, letting the user shift completely away from Object Oriented Programming with consequent improvements of the code design and code maintainability.
+Svelto.ECS has been developed with the idea of ECS being a paradigm and not just a pattern, helping the user to shift away from Object Oriented Programming with consequent improvements on the code design and code maintainability.
 Svelto.ECS is the result of years of iteration of the ECS paradigm applied to real game development with the intent to be as foolproof as possible.
 Svelto.ECS has been designed to be used by a medium-size/large team working on long term projects where the cost of maintainability is relevant.

+## Why using Svelto.ECS with Unity?
+Svelto.ECS doens't use a traditional archetype model like DOTS ECS does.
+The novel hybrid approach based on groups instead than archetypes has been designed to allow the user take the right decision when it's about state managements.
+Handling entities states just with components can quickly lead to very intensive structural changes operation, so groups have been introduced to avoid the wild explosion of states permutations.

+Filters have been added to make the states handling even more flexibile, avoiding incurring in heave structural changes that can happen with Svelto.ECS too.

+Thanks for the explicit user of Groups and Filters, the Svelto user is able to find the right trade off to handle entities states.

-_Svelto.ECS is lean, it hasn't been designed to move a whole engine from OOP to ECS, therefore it doesn't suffer from unjustifiable complexity overhead to try to solve problems that often are not linked to gameplay development.
+_Svelto.ECS is lean.
+It hasn't been designed to move a whole engine such as Unity from OOP to ECS, therefore it doesn't suffer from unjustifiable complexity overhead to try to solve problems that often are not linked to gameplay development.
 Svelto.ECS is fundamentally feature complete at this point of writing and new features in new versions are more nice to have than fundamental._

 ### Unity Compatibility
 Svelto.ECS is partially compatible with Unity 2019.3.x cycle as long as it's not used with any DOTS package (including collections).
 It is compatible with all the versions of Unity from 2020 and above.